 The United States Supreme Court recently held that warrantless searches and seizures of a cell phone during an arrest are unconstitutional.
 In Riley v.
 California, the defendant was arrested after a traffic stop.
 The police found loaded guns in his car and then took his phone and searched through it.
 The police looked at his messages, contacts, videos, and photographs.
 Riley was then charged with a shooting that occurred weeks before he was pulled over for the traffic stop.

 This is a big win in criminal law and an important ruling.
 If you have been charged with a crime stemming from information obtained from your cell phone, contact an experienced Minneapolis criminal defense attorney.
 Max A. Keller will fight for your rights and argue any constitutional issues that apply in your case.
-Call the Minneapolis Criminal Defense Attorneys at Keller Law Offices NOW for a free consultation.
+Call the Minneapolis Criminal Defense Attorneys at Keller Criminal Defense Attorneys NOW for a free consultation.